Guatemala

 The people of Guatemala have endured a difficult history; most recently, a brutal civil war that raged over most of the second half of the twentieth century and left much of the country’s health system, and other social services, in disarray.
 Despite signing the 1996 Peace Accords, followed by a decade of reasonable political stability and moderate economic growth, Guatemala remains at or near the bottom of Latin America’s development indicators, including those related to poverty, inequality, violence, health, corruption, and human rights.
 These threats are often experienced at a greater severity for women, Indigenous peoples, or rural populations.

-Guatemala is best understood as a country divided in two; one Guatemala is urban, non-Indigenous, educated, wealthy, and formally employed, the other Guatemala is rural, Indigenous, less educated, impoverished, and living on subsistence farming.
+Guatemala is commonly understood as a country divided in two; one Guatemala is urban, non-Indigenous, educated, wealthy, and formally employed, the other Guatemala is rural, Indigenous, less educated, impoverished, and living on subsistence farming.
 This pattern remains consistent for indicators of health, with the later Guatemala contending with higher levels of poor health outcomes, such as child malnutrition, adolescent pregnancy, maternal and infant death, and many other non-communicable diseases.
 The north and northwest regions of the country are the most severely disadvantaged, having the highest percentages of rural and Indigenous communities.

 Nonetheless, our experiences working in Guatemala over the last decade have been uniformly positive.
 At all levels of the health system, we find professionals and community health workers who are as capable and dedicated as their counterparts in Canada or anywhere else in the world.
 We are inspired by the leadership and energy we see throughout the system, and remain encouraged to provide support when and wherever we can.